kaliop-uk/ezpublish5universalinstaller/Readme.md

 While it is not mandatory to do so, it is a good idea to remove this data before shipping the db to UAT/PROD.
 One of the available commands: `database:cleanup` is designed to do so.

-It is also a useful tool if you use full database dumps at any point in time, and want to compare then by using 'diff' or similar tools.
+It is also a useful tool if you use full database dumps at any point in time, and want to compare them by using 'diff' or similar tools.